island-is/island.is/libs/api/domains/assets/README.md

 The data for the assets API is fully mocked for testing purposes.
 To use mock data, set the environment variable `API_MOCKS=true`.

 Add `API_MOCKS=true` to your `.env` file and ensure it is available in your Webpack browser bundles.
-For example, see the [Next.js configuration](../../../apps/web/next.config.js).
+For a configuration example, see the [Next.js configuration](../../../apps/web/next.config.js).

 ## API Domains: Assets